-Thank you for considering fundraising for Coda Music Trust.
+Thank you for considering fundraising for Coda Music and Arts Trust.
 Whatever you decide to do, every penny raised will be appreciated and will improve and enrich lives across Dorset, Hampshire and the New Forest.

 Your fundraising will help to maintain key areas of our work for the most vulnerable people in our local community, particularly disadvantaged children and young people, disabled adults and children and older people in care.